wp-plugins/blogvault-real-time-backup/readme.txt

 1. Backup of all your WordPress sites managed from one location

 == Changelog ==
+= 1.20 =
+* Adding DB Signature and Server Signature to uniquely identify a site
+* Adding the stats api to the WordPress Backup plugin.
+* Sending tablename/rcount as part of the callback

 = 1.17 =
 * Add support for repair table so that the backup plugin itself can be used to repair tables without needing PHPMyAdmin access
 * Making the plugin to be available network wide.